Updating Slackware -current...

 5b.
 Update Multilib...

 For some time I had moved away from having the ability to compile and run purely 32bit applications on my 64bit system.
-However more recently I had the need to return this ability to my system using alienBob's work.
-The following installs or updates the whole thing and requires a reboot for the latered glibc:
+However more recently I had the need to return this ability to my system using Eric's work.
+The following downloads, installs or updates the whole thing:

 cd /home/andrew/ssd2/Slackware/multilib && \